 The Children’s Bureau funds the National Child Abuse Prevention Month initiative each April.
 This bureau is part of the U.S. Department of Health and Human Services and their Child Welfare Information Gateway website provides several resources, including:

 - Archived Resource Guides

-The Resource Guide provides information about protective factors that help reduce child abuse and neglect, and using protective factors to work with families and as a framework for community partnerships.
-Tips sheets act as a starting point for discussion between parent and provider.
+The Resource Guide provides information about protective factors to help reduce child abuse and neglect, to work with families and to use as a framework for community partnerships.
+Tips sheets act as a starting point for discussion between parents and providers.

 Practice vignettes illustrate how these protective factors can support and strengthen families experiencing stress, and work as training tools for new family support workers.
-The publications and archived resource guides provide information about child abuse prevention, how to protect children from the risk of abuse, and promoting healthy families.
-Another resource for children’s services professionals is a webinar on using trauma sensitive language in treating children and families, click here for more info.
+The publications and archived resource guides provide information about child abuse prevention, how to protect children from the risk of abuse and promoting healthy families.
+Another resource for children’s services professionals is a webinar on using trauma-sensitive language when treating children and families.

 Child abuse and neglect are preventable, and engaging in activities during Child Abuse Prevention Month can help reduce child abuse and neglect in the United States.
 Many organizations host websites that provide information that can reduce child abuse.
 National campaigns include Darkness to Light, for example, which aims to reduce abuse by raising public awareness and offering education.
 The Period of Purple Crying, hosted by the National Center on Shaken Baby Syndrome, addresses the stressful age when babies cry the most.
 State and local organizations also offer resources for parents and caregivers during the month of April and the rest of the year.